youngtboy/Awesome-Self-Supervised-Vision-Pretrain/README.md

 # Self-Supervised Pretraining
 This is a paper list of self-supervised pretrain method.
 All papers are listed in order of their appearance in arxiv.

-In addition, articles are also categorized according to different topics.
-You can click on the links below to get related articles on the topics you are interested in.
+In addition, papers are also categorized according to different topics.
+You can click on the links below to get related papers on the topics you are interested in.

 - [Self-Supervised Pretraining for Light-weight Model](Self-Supervised_Pretraining_for_Light-weight_Model.md)